amiaopensource/av-python-carpentry/_episodes/09-movetranscode.md

 ## Looking Before You Transcode

-It might be tempting to wrap this all in a `for` loop and celebrate, but let's think through what might happen when we run this code across all the files in `media_list`.
+It might be tempting to wrap this all in a `for` loop and celebrate, but let's think through what might happen when we run this code across all the files in `mov_list`.

 > ## Problems with Transcoding Everything
-> What issues would face if you tried to transcode every file in `media_list` right now?
+> What issues would face if you tried to transcode every file in `mov_list` right now?
 > What steps would you take to avoid those issues?
 > > You would transcode files that you already have service files for, like `napl1777.mov`.
-> > You would double-transcode the service files you have, like the 120th Anniversary service files.
-> > To avoid this, you would need create some `if` statements to skip transcoding for those files.
+> > To avoid this, you would need create an `if` statements to skip transcoding for those files.
 > {: .solution}
 {: .challenge}